sap-tutorials/Tutorials/tutorials/hcpps-sapui5-ps-dataset-manage/hcpps-sapui5-ps-dataset-manage.md

 The controller will contain a function where:

-  - we process the call to the "Dataset List" SAP Cloud Platform predictive services and return the list of registered dataset.
+  - we process the call to the "Dataset List" SAP Cloud for predictive services and return the list of registered dataset.

 The view will contain: